 "I checked all the rooms and he's not here."

 "Did you check the garage?"

-"Yes I checked the garage, and it is also empty.
-I should have checked the garbage, that's where
+"Yes, I checked the garage, and it's empty too.
+He should live in the garage, that's where

 the piece of shit belongs," he said and banged his fist on the wall.
 He then paced the room,

 "Please, Don, calm down.
 We have to find him; you know he has health problems.
 What if